Do service and make friends together!

 Hopefully it prompts those girls to know how important they are as ministers.

-Some of my most beautiful ministers have been kids/teenagers: The ones who have reached out to MY kids and buoyed them up when they’re sad, that ministers to me as the mom too!
+Some of my most beautiful ministers have been kids/teenagers.
+They are the ones who have reached out to MY kids and buoyed them up when they’re sad.
+This ministers to me as the mom too!
 The ones who run up and give me hugs in the hallways at church.
 The ones who get excited when they see me out and about and remember my name.
 The cutie pie ones who came and “heart-attacked” my front yard the other day just because they knew I do a lot with the women in the ward and wanted to thank me:

 (that was an Activity Day activity…so cute right??)